open-spaced-repetition/awesome-fsrs/README.md

 #### [Mochi Cards](https://mochi.cards/)

-  **Mochi Cards** is a modern, Markdown‑powered flashcard app available on Web, Desktop (Windows/macOS/Linux), and Mobile (iOS/Android).
+  **Mochi Cards** is a modern, Markdown-powered flashcard app available on Web, Desktop (Windows/macOS/Linux), and Mobile (iOS/Android).

-- Use **Markdown** to create flexible, multi‑sided flashcards and notes
+- Use **Markdown** to create flexible, multi-sided flashcards and notes
 - Create links between cards and notes, embed images/audio/video, cloze deletions
 - Study using **Spaced Repetition** and optional **FSRS algorithm** for smarter scheduling
-- Offline‑first by default; sync securely across devices with a **Pro** subscription
+- Offline-first by default; sync securely across devices with a **Pro** subscription
 - Import Anki decks or export `.mochi` packages for backup and sharing

 ### Note-taking